wodby/docs/servers/connect/custom.md

 # Connecting Custom Server

-In case there's no native integration for your hosting provider, you can always connect your node by using feature "Custom server" regardless what hosting you're using:
+In case there's no native integration for your hosting provider, you can always connect your node (list of [supported OS](../supported-os.md)) by using feature "Custom server" regardless what hosting you're using:

 1. Go to `My servers > Add`.
 Select `Custom server` and click proceed